Hi, I'm Mark Sanders and I'm making this page

 My Camera

-On the water, I use a Pentax Optio W10.
-I also have a Canon Digital Rebel with a 17-85mm Ultrasonic lens with image stabilization.
+On the water, I use a Canon S95 in a waterproof housing.
+On land I have a Canon 70~D with a 70-300mm Ultrasonic zoom.

 Check out my camera/paddle cradle